Amin Maktab

-Amin Maktab, established in 1961, is a special education center for mentally disabled children located in Gulberg, Lahore, Punjab, Pakistan.
-Amin Maktab is the oldest institution in Lahore for intellectually disabled children.
+Amin Maktab, established in 1961, is a special education center for mentally disabled children in Gulberg, Lahore, Punjab, Pakistan.
+It is the oldest institution in Lahore for intellectually disabled children.

 History

-Amin Maktab School was established in small rented building in October 1961 by the Pakistan Society for the Welfare of Retarded Children.
+Amin Maktab School was established in a small rented building in October 1961 by the Pakistan Society for the Welfare of Retarded Children.
 In 1987, a multi-purpose campus in J-block of Gulberg was designed by the local Architect Fuad Ali Butt and was built by Engineer Khalid Khan, a local builder.